CollectionBuilder/collectionbuilder-gh/pages/about.md

 This demo site features objects from the [University of Idaho Library's Digital Collections](https://www.lib.uidaho.edu/digital/) and is generated using [CollectionBuilder-GH](https://github.com/CollectionBuilder/collectionbuilder-gh), a project to create a free and simple digital collection hosted on [GitHub Pages](https://pages.github.com/) from:

 - a CSV of collection metadata
-- a folder of JPEG images or PDF documents
+- a folder of JPG images or PDF documents

 `collectionbuilder-gh` is intended as a simple template for hands-on teaching about digital libraries.